MattDemers/tutorials/making-gifs.md

 Photoshop will then spit you back to the main window after importing your GIF and setting it up to be worked with.

+Here, Photoshop will import your video as a series of layers; the first frame in the GIF is on the bottom, and the last is on top.
+Photoshop makes a GIF by showing each frame and then hiding them in sequence, so you are given the illusion of motion.

 ![Photoshop step 4 image.](https://github.com/MattDemers/tutorials/blob/master/images/GIF%20Tutorial/Photoshop4.jpg?raw=true)

 The key, here, is the **Timeline** window at the bottom of the screen, which will allow us to work with the animation.
 This is highlighted red in the image below.